butterscotchstallion/limnoria-plugins/SpiffyTitles/README.md

 The ONLY gluten-free plugin for displaying link titles.

+## This library is no longer maintained.
+Feel free to fork or check out other forks!

 ## Notable features

 - Configurable template so you can decide how titles are displayed and what they say